327 CAREERS MISSION

-327 CAREERS is a Non Profit organization who’s mission is to educate and inform students who are not college bound about the benefits of the path in a skilled labor trade and assisting them through education, training, pre-apprenticeships, full apprenticeships, job and career placement.
+327 Careers mission is to educate and inform High School Graduates, College Students / Graduates, Veterans, Incumbent Workers and Dislocated Workers about the benefits of the path in a skilled labor trade and assist them through education, training, pre-apprenticeships, full registered apprenticeships, nationally recognized certifications, job and career placement.

 We service many industries but specialize in apprenticeships in the building, construction and manufacturing industries, educating and informing students about the benefits of the path in a skilled labor trade and the HIGH DEMAND and PAY employers offer for these skilled trades.